fabriceyhc/academic-fyhc/content/authors/fabrice/_index.md

 of both the [Software Evolution and Analysis Lab](http://web.cs.ucla.edu/~miryung/research.html) and the [Statistical Machine Learning Lab](https://www.uclaml.org/).

 My research aims at understanding the intricacies of training and testing ML systems.
+Previously, this entailed devising novel adversarial attack regularizations and investigating test metrics for deep learning models with respect to defect detection, input naturalness, and output diversity.
-At the moment, I am working on unifying and expanding data augmentation and metamorphic testing techniques into a broader framework of invariant, sibylvariant&trade;, and mixture transformations.
+At the moment, I am working on unifying and expanding data augmentation and metamorphic testing techniques into a broader framework of invariant, sibylvariant, and mixture transformations.